spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-syncing.md

 If a command response returns correctly, you can remove the request from the map of pending requests and update your local information with the one received.

 Otherwise, you will have to see what the error was and deal with it appropriately.
-In this case, the Database may not contain the item you requested and return a “Invalid Request” error, in which case you may want to add it (in the example, this is what needs to be done for when a new player joins and we want to store his new count of “All Time Kills” and “Deaths”).
+In this case, the database may not contain the item you requested and return a “Invalid Request” error, in which case you may want to add it (in the example, this is what needs to be done for when a new player joins and we want to store his new count of “All Time Kills” and “Deaths”).

 If the command times out, you may want to send it again (in this example, for simplicity, you will retry for timeouts and simply log errors otherwise).